General code guidelines

 Identifying the language of a content block is essential for technology to interpret content correctly, such as text-to-speech readers applying different language rules for pronunciation.

-Each page is set to present American English at the top of each web document and specified reading direction is left-to-right, <html lang="en-us" dir="ltr">.
-This may not be modified.
+An example is the main Libraries site.
+Each page is set to American English and the reading direction identified as left-to-right, <html lang="en-us" dir="ltr">.

-When using any language outside of American English, identify the words using the lang attribute.
+When using a language outside of the page-level defined one, identify the words using the lang attribute.
 The lang attribute may be added to most elements but is recommended specifically for: span, p, and blockquote.
 Use the ISO 639-1 2-letter code to identify the language.

 Example